Of all the experiences I wanted to take part in while visiting the Czech Republic, it had to be the Sedlec Ossuary (or Kostnice).

 Sedlec is actually the name of a suburb in the small town of Kutná Hora.
 While it remains a tight knit population at about 20,000 citizens, it’s daily numbers can swell significantly due to the popularity of Sedlec Ossuary.

-Many recommend staying in the capital and making Sedlec Ossuary a day trip.
-In Prague, comparing hotel prices and getting the best offer is not difficult, but I was told by some insiders that staying in Kutná Hora overnight is worth consideration.
-Apparently both ends of town boast some beautiful archiecture in Medieval, Gothic, Renaissance and Baroque styles.
+Many recommend staying in the capital and making Sedlec Ossuary a day trip, but I was told by some insiders that staying in Kutná Hora overnight is worth consideration.
+Apparently both ends of town boast some beautiful architecture in Medieval, Gothic, Renaissance and Baroque styles.
 They are a sight to be seen at night as well.

 The history of the ossuary is just as fascinating as being surrounded by these unique creations in person.